Wintellect/MSLearn/Introduction to Git/includes/03-start-a-project.md

 ## Summary

 In this unit you learned how to create a project that is under Git's control from the start.
-You learned about the following Git subcommands:
+You also learned about the following Git subcommands:

 - [`git init`](https://git-scm.com/docs/git-init), which creates and initializes a Git repository in the current directory
 - [`git add `](https://git-scm.com/docs/git-add), which adds files or directories to the index